 How common is Tourette's syndrome?

 Tourette's syndrome is much more common than previously thought.
-About 1 in 100 children have the condition, although it varies in how mild or severe it is.
-It is about three times more common in boys than in girls.
+Up to 1 in 100 children have the condition, although it varies in how mild or severe it is.
+It is about four times more common in boys than in girls.
+The condition begins between 2-14 years of age (the average age is 6).

 What are the symptoms of Tourette's syndrome?